stan-dev/posteriordb/doc/CONTRIBUTING.md

 ### Add Data

 The next step is to add and write down information about the data.
-Below is a test example using an data for an ARMA model.
+Below is a test example using data from the eight schools example.

 ```
 x <- list(name = "test_eight_schools_data",